 Thus Blake became the only poet in England who was his own engraver, printer and publisher.
-This liberation from the hated system of art-commerce also unchained his talent, and a great artist became a spectacular artist; a creative genius who achieved eminence as poet and painter and gnostic visionary.
+This liberation from the hated system of art-commerce also unchained his talent, and a great artist became a spectacular artist; a creative genius who achieved eminence as both poet and painter.
 He became convinced that God had given him a prophetic message and a mission to accomplish on earth.

 Blake was a true believer, not in historic Christianity, but in the creative Imagination "which is the Divine Body of the Lord Jesus blessed forever."